-If your wood-burning stove has been recently fitted inside the shell of an old fireplace (a great spot for it) then you may be unlucky enough to experience cracks appearing in the plaster close to the stove can be worrying to the homeowner.
+Cracks appearing in the plaster close to the stove can be worrying to the homeowner.
 The plaster may then come away from the wall leaving unsightly holes through which structural brickwork is visible.
 Step one; Don’t Panic!

 How to deal with cracked plaster around a wood burning stove.

-The two main reasons why this might happen are outlined below.
+The two main reasons why cracks might appear are outlined below.

 Firstly take a look at the brickwork.
 This may entail pulling more plaster away from the wall, but if it is coming away anyway…

-This usually occurs when the bonding between the previous surface and the new plaster fails.
-This should not occur and since you are most likely still under warranty so call the company who replastered the fireplace and ask them to come back and fix the work.
+This cracking usually occurs when the bonding between the previous surface and the new plaster fails.
+This should not occur and since you are most likely still under warranty so call the company who re-plastered the fireplace and ask them to come back and fix the work.